WHYAMERICASUCKS.COM

 CanadaEnergyMinerals

-Scarcity MapRecords Research DeskStandards Review5 min read
+Scarcity MapRecords Research DeskStandards Review8 min read

 The oil relationship is already structural

 EIA also says 92 percent of Canada's crude oil exports went to the United States in 2023.
-So the leverage cuts both ways: Canada depends heavily on the U.S. as a market, and the U.S. depends heavily on Canada as a supplier.

 Canada's updated critical minerals page lists 34 critical minerals and metals tied to batteries, semiconductors, defence applications, telecommunications, and advanced manufacturing.
 A March 2026 federal release says Canada produces over 60 minerals and metals overall and already produces or has the potential to produce all 34 minerals on its critical list.

-The USGS methodology behind the 2025 U.S. critical-minerals list says about 90 percent of U.S. net potash imports came from Canada in 2023.
-The document explicitly says potash's economic risk to the United States is principally a reflection of U.S. dependency on Canada.
+The USGS methodology behind the 2025 U.S. Critical-minerals list says about 90 percent of U.S. Net potash imports came from Canada in 2023.
+The document explicitly says potash's economic risk to the United States is principally a reflection of U.S. Dependency on Canada.

 More Stories